Logo of Landscape Atlas

 Downspout Management and Extensions

 Often an overlooked fix, simply redirecting roof runoff is a crucial and cost-effective measure.
-This can involve installing above-ground extensions or burying downspout pipes to channel water several feet away from the foundation2.
+This can involve installing above-ground extensions or burying downspout pipes to channel water several feet away from the foundation.
 This is frequently the first recommendation from a drainage assessment.

 Rain Gardens and Permeable Surfaces

 These are "green" solutions that help manage water by absorbing it.
-A rain garden is a shallow, planted depression that collects runoff from roofs or driveways, allowing it to slowly infiltrate the soil while being filtered by native plants10 9.
+A rain garden is a shallow, planted depression that collects runoff from roofs or driveways, allowing it to slowly infiltrate the soil while being filtered by native plants.
 Permeable pavers for patios or walkways also reduce impervious cover, letting rainwater seep through rather than run off.

-Find the perfect yard drainage & grading for your needs
+Find the perfect yard drainage contractors for your needs

 Get personalized recommendations and expert advice